xelato/taranaki/README.md

 # 🌋 Taranaki

 [Taranaki](https://github.com/xelato/taranaki),
-named after the landmark giant on the edge of the Tasman Sea, is a software framework that adds [Python](https://www.python.org) data analytics and web-platform capabilities to a [remote](https://redict.io) [dictionary](https://redis.io)
+named after the landmark *maunga* on the edge of the Tasman Sea, is a software framework that adds [Python](https://www.python.org) data analytics and web-platform capabilities to a [remote](https://redict.io) [dictionary](https://redis.io)